tydeno/Ploto/README.md

 So my denominators for my TempDrives its "plot" and for my destination drives its "out".

 ### About -2 drives
 Ploto now supports -2 drives.
 You define them just like plot and tempdrives.
 On each Job Ploto checks if a -2 drive is plottable.
 If yes, it spawns the job using that -2 drive.
 If not, it spawns the job without the drive.
-The implementation ir rather basic now, as I currently do not use -2 drives for my plotting and may nor understand the usage of this param correctly yet.
+The implementation is rather basic now, as I currently do not use -2 drives for my plotting and may not understand the usage of this param correctly yet.

 > -2 [tmp dir 2]: Define a secondary temporary directory for plot creation.
 This is where Plotting Phase 3 (Compression) and Phase 4 (Checkpoints) occur.
 Depending on your OS, > -2 might default to either -t or -d.
 Therefore, if either -t or -d are running low on space, it's recommended to set -2 manually.
 The -2 dir requires an equal amount of > > working space as the final size of the plot.